stephencweiss/stephencharlesweiss.com/content/blog/2019-07-16/psql-coalesce-dynamic-record-update.md

 So, how could this work with multiple records?

-With multiple records, I’m using the `update...with` syntax:
+With multiple records, I'm using the `update...with` syntax:

 This is where the `COALESCE` statement comes in.
 Instead of having to understand _in advance_ if the element is present, we can use the initial value as a fail-safe.
-If the field is _not_ present, we will use the value that’s in place.
+If the field is _not_ present, we will use the value that's in place.

 My initial attempt to use `COALESCE` led to: